Honey bees in chimney structures

 For information on bee removal and relocation from roofs you may want to look at our page ‘Honey bees in roof‘, or if you have honey bees in a wall our page ‘Honey bees in wall‘ maybe of use.

-For examples on removals of honey bees from these and other more unusual places check thru our blog page Honey Bee Removal Blog and investigate our Tag cloud too.
+For examples on removals of honey bees from these and other more unusual places check thru The Hive Blog and investigate our Tag cloud too.

 Don’t forget a general overview on honey bee removals which can be found at ‘Live honey bee removal’.